Lebanon PM says more optimistic after crisis talks

 Two aides of a government minister were killed in the shooting that generated the standoff pitting Druze leader Walid Jumblatt against Druze and Christian adversaries aligned with the powerful Shi’ite group Hezbollah.

+Hezbollah, which is backed by Iran and deemed a terrorist group by Washington, said it believed the U.S. statement was aimed at “adding more complication to the current crisis” and to deepen divisions in Lebanon, calling it “blatant intervention”.

-The minister, Druze politician Saleh al-Gharib, declared the incident an assassination attempt for which his allies held Jumblatt’s party responsible.
+The minister, Druze politician Saleh al-Gharib, declared the shooting incident an assassination attempt for which his allies held Jumblatt’s party responsible.

 Jumblatt’s party says it was an exchange of fire initiated by Gharib’s entourage in which two Jumblatt supporters were also wounded.